gitandy/DragonLog/README.md

     # python3 -m pip install DragonLog[qslqrcode]

-On MacOS zsh you have to enclose `"DragonLog[...]"` in paranthesis so the brackets are not interpreted.
+On MacOS zsh you have to enclose `"DragonLog[...]"` in quotes so the brackets are not interpreted.

 Run as